ElfSundae/laravel-apps/README.md

 }
 ```

-The route files which named with the application identifiers in the `routes` directory will be automatically included, e.g. `routes/web.php`, `routes/admin.php`.
+The route files named with the application identifiers in the `routes` directory will be automatically included, such as `routes/web.php`, `routes/admin.php`.

 By default, the `routes` method will assign the existing middleware group named with the application identifier or `web` to the route group, and the namespace applied to your controller routes will be `StudlyCase` of the application identifier.